Indicated for: myasthenia gravis

 The potential interaction with vaccines was studied in a nonclinical model using Keyhole limpethemocyanin (KLH) as the antigen.
 The weekly administration of 100 mg/kg to monkeys did notimpact the immune response to KLH immunisation.

 For patients that are being treated with efgartigimod alfa, vaccination with live or live-attenuatedvaccines is generally not recommended.
-If vaccination with live or live-attenuated vaccines isrequired, these vaccines should be administered at least 4 weeks before treatment and at least 2 weeksafter the last dose of a treatment cycle efgartigimod alfa (see section 4.4).
+If vaccination with live or live-attenuated vaccines isrequired, these vaccines should be administered at least 4 weeks before treatment and at least 2 weeksafter the last dose of efgartigimod alfa (see section 4.4).

 There is no available data on the use of efgartigimod alfa during pregnancy.
-Antibodies includingtherapeutic monoclonal antibodies are known to be actively transported across the placenta (after30 weeks of gestation) by binding to the FcRn.
+Antibodies includingtherapeutic monoclonal antibodies are known to be actively transported across the placenta (after30 weeks of gestation) by binding to FcRn.

 Efgartigimod alfa may be transmitted from the mother to the developing foetus.
 As efgartigimod alfais expected to reduce maternal antibody levels, and is also expected to inhibit the transfer of maternalantibodies to the foetus, reduction in passive protection to the newborn is anticipated.
 Therefore, risksand benefits of administering live/live-attenuated vaccines to infants exposed to efgartigimod alfain utero should be considered (see section 4.4).